PavanKumar1119/e-commerce/README.md

 # 🛍️ Full Stack E-commerce Website

-This project is a comprehensive full-stack e-commerce application built using the MERN stack (MongoDB, Express.js, React.js, Node.js), integrating powerful payment gateways like Stripe and Razorpay, along with Cash on Delivery.
+This project is a comprehensive full-stack e-commerce application built using the MERN stack (MongoDB, Express.js, React.js, Node.js), integrating powerful payment gateway Stripe, along with Cash on Delivery.
 It features both a user-facing frontend and a robust admin panel for managing products and orders.

 ## ✨ Key Features